lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Different Rule IDs may be used for different aspects of fragmentation functionality as per this document.
 A summary of such Rule IDs follows:

    *  A fragment, and the reliability option in use for the IPv6 datagram being carried:
-     *  No ACK
+        a)  No ACK
-     *  Window mode - ACK on error.
+        b)  Window mode - ACK on error.
 A specific Rule ID may be used for each supported window size.
-     *  Window mode - ACK “always”.
+        c)  Window mode - ACK “always”.
 A specific Rule ID may be used for each supported window size.

    *  An ACK message

    *  An abort message
-     * ABORT_TX
+        a) ABORT_TX
-     * ABORT_RX
+        b) ABORT_RX
-     * Abort all on-going transmissions
+        c) Abort all on-going transmissions

 # Note